Connected Lines Helping Creative People

 Associated with the following furniture styles:

-• Duncan Phyfe Adaptation
+• Duncan Phyfe

-Oval Chair Back
+Oval

-Oval shaped chair back often with central splat.
+Oval shaped chair back often with central splat

 Associated with the following furniture styles: